ipfs-shipyard/react-idm-wallet/README.md

 If your `mapWalletToProps` function is declared with `ownProps`, it will be called whenever any data or state on the IDM Wallet changes or when the wrapper component receives new props (based on shallow equality comparisons).
 On the other hand, if the function is declared without any parameter, it will be called only whenever any data or state on the IDM Wallet changes.

-All calls to mutators of the `idmWallet` must be bound, so that the correct `this` is used.
-This means that you will often wrap mutators in functions to keep them bounded.
+All calls to functions of the `idmWallet` must be bound, so that the correct `this` is used.
+This means that you will often wrap to keep them bounded.
 For that reason, it's **important to declare them in the factory** to avoid creating new functions everytime `mapWalletToProps` runs, thus avoiding unwanted re-renders:

 ```js
 // ❌ Incorrect: `onLock` prop will be new everytime